mundschenk-at/avatar-privacy/readme.txt

 == Changelog ==

 = 0.2 (2012-06-01) =
+* Bugfix: lower-case and trim E-Mail addresses before hashing to produce a gravatar URL (otherwise gravatars are not displayed if the address is entered with mixed case) -- thanks to "Schokokäse" for finding the problem and solution
+* Bugfix: repaired a bug so that the plugin actually caches the results of a gravatar check and uses these cached results if the same E-Mail address appears twice on a page
+* Bugfix: corrected image name of the "Media Artist" image (large version)
+* removed the check for the get_headers PHP function unless the "Don't publish encrypted E-Mail addresses for non-members of gravatar.com." option is enabled to not annaoy other users -- thanks to Scott for finding the problem
 * added some simple inline CSS to fix the display of the checkbox in the comment form with TwentyTen theme
+* fixed notice for deprecated function get_user_by_email
 * added screenshots
 * tested with WP 3.4
+* tested with plugins User Photo and Twitter Avatar Reloaded

 = 0.1 (2012-02-14) =
 * initial release